Home Tags Attitude Era

 WWF SummerSlam 2001 is quite entertaining, though a notch below both the preceding 2000 and subsequent 2002 cards.

-Under different circumstances, WWF Invasion 2001 would be remembered as an all-time legendary show.
+Under different circumstances and with more genuine star power, WWF Invasion 2001 would be remembered as an all-time legendary show.

-WWF King Of The Ring 2001 is noteworthy from a historical standpoint, but it is less than enthralling to watch from an overall quality perspective.
+WWF King Of The Ring 2001 is noteworthy from a historical standpoint, but it is less than enthralling to watch from a quality standpoint.

-If you watch only one show, make it WWF WrestleMania X-Seven, the grandest WrestleMania of them all.
+If you watch only one show to get yourself in the mood for WrestleMania, make it WWF WrestleMania X-Seven, the best WrestleMania of them all.

-WWF Royal Rumble 2001 is one of the best Rumble PPV events of all-time.
+WWF Royal Rumble 2001 is one of the best Rumble PPV events of all time, fittingly in part due to a truly awesome 30-man Royal Rumble match.

 While WWF Armageddon 2000 is remembered solely for one match, that one match ended up being a truly classic brawl.

-WWF Unforgiven 2000 is a very enjoyable show, but the bar had been set so high that this felt secondary in quality compared to other cards that year.
+WWF Unforgiven 2000 is a very enjoyable show, but the bar was so high that this felt secondary in quality compared to other cards in 2000.

-On the whole, WWF SummerSlam 2000 was a fantastic event.
+On the whole, WWF SummerSlam 2000 was a fantastic event, in particular for Shane McMahon's fall, the TLC bout and the three-way main event.

 WWF King Of The Ring 2000 had one of the more unusual WWF Championship matches, since the belt would be defended in a six-man tag team match.

-WWF Judgment Day 2000 was a terrific PPV event.
+WWF Judgment Day 2000 was a terrific PPV event, not least for the Iron Man main event that featured The Undertaker's dramatic return.

-Although there is very little worth seeing, WWF InsurreXtion 2000 is still an entertaining show.
+Although there is very little that is actually worth seeing, WWF InsurreXtion 2000 is still an entertaining show to relive on the whole.

-WWF WrestleMania 2000 is one of the strangest WM cards to summarise.
+WWF WrestleMania 2000 is one of the strangest WM cards to summarise due to a strange line-up and some disappointing matches.

 WWF No Way Out 2000 was another superb PPV event, following the outstanding Royal Rumble.

-WWF Royal Rumble 2000 was and remains an awesome card to watch.
+WWF Royal Rumble 2000 was and remains an awesome card to watch between the Street Fight, the Tables match and the WWF debut of Tazz.

 WWF No Mercy 1999 isn’t quite a one-match show, but the best bout on the show overshadows everything else by a wide margin.

-WWF SummerSlam 1999 is your typical B-level Attitude Era PPV, with the problem being that this was an A-level show.
+WWF SummerSlam 1999 is your typical B-level Attitude Era PPV, but the big problem with this is that this was an A-level show.

-Overall, WWF King Of The Ring 1999 was a lot of fun to relive.
+Overall, WWF King Of The Ring 1999 was a lot of fun to relive between the wild main event and a decent WWF Title match between two legends.

 WWF No Mercy (UK) 1999 is nowhere near being a must-see show, unless you're a fan of Tiger Ali Singh, Nicole Bass or Mideon, I guess.

-WWF SummerSlam 1998 still stands out as one of the most fondly-remembered events of the Attitude Era.
+WWF SummerSlam 1998 still stands out as one of the most fondly-remembered and thoroughly entertaining PPV events of the Attitude Era.

 If you enjoy the charisma and craziness of the Attitude Era, then WWF Fully Loaded 1998 is a very entertaining show.